SOlaCoder005/ms3-ttt/README.md

 #### **2.5.1 Goals: First-time user**

+As a first-time user, I...

-1. Interact with a game that is easy to use.
+1. Expect to interact with a game that is easy to use.
-2. Play a game that is based on strategy and logic.
+2. Want to play a game that is based on strategy and logic.
-3. Play against an online competitor, such as the computer.
+3. Intend to play against an online competitor, such as the computer.

 #### **2.5.2 Goals: Re-occurring user**

+As a re-occuring user, I...

-4. Beat the computer in a logic game.
+4. Want to beat the computer in a logic game.
-5. Play the game on multiple devices (e.g.  phones, tablets, and desktop/laptop devices).
+5. Want to be able to play the game on multiple devices (e.g. phones, tablets, and desktop/laptop devices).

-#### **2.5.3 Goals: programme Owner**
+#### **2.5.3 Goals: Application creator /Site owner**

+As an Application creator / Site owner, I...

-6. Design a UI that is easy to use and navigate around.
+6. Intend to Intend to design a UI that is easy to use and navigate around.
-7. Create and implement a programme that catches invalid responses and responds to users’ input.
+7. Want to create and implement a programme that catches invalid responses and responds to users’ input.
-8. Provide user with a feature that allows them to personalise their response and visualise their movement(s) in the game.
+8. Want to provide the user with a feature that allows them to personalise their response and visualise their movement(s) in the game.
-9. Create and host a game online that can be used on multiple devices (e.g.  phones, tablets and desktop/laptop devices).
+9. Want to create and host an online game that can be used on multiple devices (e.g.phones, tablets and desktop/laptop devices).

 ## 3. Content